nishantkelkar-blog/nishantkelkar-blog.github.io/README.md

 - Create a new file in the format `<YYYY-MM-dd>_<name>.md` in `_posts/`.

-- Add appropriate preamble material to this file.
+- Add appropriate preamble/front-matter material to this file.
   An example preamble is like the following:

       ```text